The Banu Haneefa Delegation

 He then inquired of them about ‘Amm Anas, an idol which that tribe used to worship.
 The members of the deputation replied, “By the grace of Allah, your teaching has been adopted in place of the worship of that idol.
 There are only a few old men and women who still worship it.
 Now we will demolish it as soon as we return from here.
 We lived under misguidance and evil for long.”

-The Prophet (PBUH) asked them, “Tell me about any incident that took place there.”
+The messenger (PBUH) asked them, “Tell me about any incident that took place there.”
 They narrated, “O Prophet of Allah!
 Once we gathered a hundred bulls and slaughtered them the same day in the name of ‘Amm Anas and then left them there for the wild animals to eat, although we ourselves were very much in need of animals and their meat.”
 They also added, “We used to specify the share of ‘Amm Anas in our cattle and harvest.
 When a person gathered his agricultural produce, he specified its middle part for ‘Amm Anas, while one side of it was specified for God.
 If the harvest was hit by bad weather, we gave the share of God to ‘Amm Anas, but we did not ever give ‘Amm Anas’s share to God.”

 The Prophet (PBUH) taught them necessary tenets of Islam and instructed them specifically in the following:

 - To honor a promise;

 - To pay back the trust;